adicu/learn-webdev/webdev_python_curriculum.md

 In name will be stored whatever the user types in.
 Within the parentheses, you can put a prompt, which is meant to prompt the user to instruct them on what to input.

 We can also take command line arguments, which are arguments input on the command line when the file is run.
+These arguments are stored as a [tuple](#tuples), which can then be packed or unpacked in the same way that we discussed before.
 For example, say we have the following Python file:

 ```python
 # Import needed for command line arguments